Quickstart

 3. Subscribe to Lead Conversions: An integration which inserts Salesforce Leads into the "customer" audience segment in MailMonkey whenever a Lead's status becomes "converted" in Salesforce.

-After answering a few questions, we'll get a new folder called amp, with a file inside called amp.yaml, this is where we will define our integrations, and it will look pretty bare bones to start with.
+Let's create a folder called source, with a file inside called amp.yaml, this is where we will define our integrations.

 Read Contacts and Leads